SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-smartphone.md

 1. Follow the steps described in [Machine Learning Workbench > Projects > Uploading resources](/machine-learning/web-app-mlw/#uploading-resources) and upload *test_data.csv* to Machine Learning Workbench (MLW).

-2. Follow the steps described in [Machine Learning Workbench > Automated ML > Model deployment and predictions](/machine-learning/web-app-mlw/#model-deployment-and-predictions) and deploy *isolationForests.pmml* model to Machine Learning Engine (MLE) and predict *test_data.csv* data using *isolationForest* PMML model.
+2. Follow the steps described in [Machine Learning Workbench > Automated ML > Model deployment and predictions](/machine-learning/web-app-mlw/#model-deployment-and-predictions) and deploy the *isolationForests.pmml* model to Machine Learning Engine (MLE) and predict *test_data.csv* data using the *isolationForest* PMML model.

 #### Create and upload Apama monitor to {{ < product-name-1 > }}